• Skip to primary navigation

 One: Place the finely chopped vegetables in the base of the slow cooker basin.

 Two: Add the minced beef and bacon.
-Start breaking the beef up a bit with a wooden spoon.
+Break the beef up with a wooden spoon.

 Three: Add all of the other ingredients and mix with a wooden spoon until everything is combined and there are no big lumps of minced beef left.
 Cook on low for 6-8 hours, or high for 5.
 In order to thicken the sauce without using cornflour, take the lid off for the last hour of cooking.